-1. The Deputy Secretary shall be appointed on the proposal of the Secretary, in the manner prescribed in the Statute.
-He shall assist the Secretary in the performance of his functions and replace him during his temporary absences.
+1. The Deputy Secretary shall be proposed by the Secretary and appointed in the manner prescribed in the Statute.
+He or she shall assist the Secretary in the exercise of his or her functions and replace him or her during temporary absences.

-2. If the Secretary and the Deputy Secretary are both unable to perform their functions, the President may appoint an Interim Secretary.
+2. If the Secretary and the Deputy Secretary are both unable to perform their functions, the Presidency may appoint an Interim Secretary.